gj59dgt5r4-wq/yok-health-privacy/support.md

 You can sign out from the Settings screen.

 You can also request permanent account deletion directly from inside the app.

-Account deletion is designed to remove the account and the related Yok Health cloud data.
+Account deletion is designed to remove your Yok Health account and related Yok Health cloud data.

 ## Privacy